 Where do I look if I am not currently conducting research that will continue into the summer?

-- Consider approaching a professor with whom you have studied, and with whose research project you are familiar.
+• Consider approaching a professor with whom you have studied, and with whose research project you are familiar.
 See if that PI will take you on.

-- For broader UNT research opportunities, visit departmental web sites and explore the research interests of several faculty members.
+• For broader UNT research opportunities, visit departmental web sites and explore the research interests of several faculty members.
 Then, during office hours, visit one or more of these professors to discuss the possibility of your joining their research team for the summer, and perhaps longer.

-- Several TAMS students traditionally end up with summer-research mentors at other universities.
+• Several TAMS students traditionally end up with summer-research mentors at other universities.
 Please see regulations below.

-- You do not have to get paid for working with a research scientist on a research project.
-The experience and privilege of interacting closely with a scientist will be invaluable.
-Keep in mind that you are learning the methodology that your mentor uses to advance “enquiry” and to generate new knowledge.
-Those benefits, along with your own disciplined approach to research, will serve you well in later intellectual and professional challenges.
+What about getting paid?
+You do not have to get paid for working with a research scientist on a project.
+The experience and privilege of interacting closely with a professional will be invaluable.
+Keep in mind that you are learning the methodology that your mentor uses to advance “enquiry” and thereby advance new knowledge.
+Those benefits, along with your acquiring “the discipline of the discipline” will serve you well in later intellectual and professional challenges.

-• That said, you will nonetheless receive a $3000 scholarship, spread over 3 payments, to help meet your summer expenses.
+• That said, you will nonetheless receive a $3000 scholarship, spread over 2 payments, to help meet your summer expenses.

-- Students who earn Summer Research Scholarships must carry health insurance, either through their family, or through the family’s independent purchase of insurance for the student.
+• Students who earn Summer Research Scholarships must carry health insurance, either through their family, or through the family’s independent purchase of insurance for the student.

-- Students must abide by all University and TAMS rules, regulations, and policies.
+• Students must abide by all University and TAMS rules, regulations, and policies.
 Any violation of these may result in summer-session or general TAMS dismissal, and with your having to reimburse the full value of the scholarship.

-- Students may have to conduct research on weekends, at the discretion of their research mentors, save for time taken, if desired, for religious observance or National Holidays.
+• Students may have to conduct research on weekends, at the discretion of their research mentors, save for time taken, if desired, for religious observance or National Holidays.

-- If students cease conducting research or do not display consistent devotion to their lab or team responsibilities, they may lose their scholarship and have to reimburse whatever segment of the scholarship they have already spent.
+• If students cease conducting research or do not display consistent devotion to their lab or team responsibilities, they may lose their scholarship and have to reimburse whatever segment of the scholarship they have already spent.